cytopia/terraform-aws-route53-zone/README.md

 **Private** hosted zones will always have the default VPC from the current region attached, but can optionally also attach more VPCs from any region.

 When adding delegated secondary zones, the **NS records** are added automatically to their corresponding root zone.
-The only thing to you need to choose is the TTL in seconds of those NS records per item.
+The only thing you need to choose, is the TTL (in seconds), of those NS records, per item.

 ## Usage